Caldecott, Rutland

 Caldecott is a village in the county of Rutland in the East Midlands of England.
 The civil parish population was 256 at the 2001 census increasing to 269 at the 2011 census.
 It is located about four miles (6.4 km) south of Uppingham and about 4 miles north of Corby in Northamptonshire.
-The A6003 runs through the village; traffic flow on the bridge over the River Welland is controlled by traffic lights.
+The A6003 runs through the village; traffic flow on the bridge over the Eye Brook is controlled by traffic lights.

 The village's name means 'cottages which are cold'.

 Caldecott is the most southerly village in Rutland.
 It is a small historic ironstone village situated on the A6003.
-The village has campaigned for a bypass since at least the 1950s, which was approved in 2007 but fell through due to the financial crisis.
+The village has campaigned for a bypass since at least the 1950s, which was approved in 2007 but was cancelled due to the 2008 financial crisis.